ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Verifying and Aggregating Reports {#aggregate-flow}

-Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
-In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
+Once a set of Clients have uploaded their reports to the Leader, the Leader can send them to the Helpers to be verified and aggregated.
 Verification of a set of reports is referred to as an aggregation job.
-Each aggregation job is associated with exactly one DAP task, and a DAP task can have many aggregation jobs.
-Each job is associated with an ID that is unique within the context of a DAP task in order to distinguish different jobs from one another.
-Each aggregator uses this ID as an index into per-job storage, e.g., to keep track of report shares that belong to a given aggregation job.
+Each aggregation job is associated with exactly one DAP task, and a DAP task will have many aggregation jobs.
+In order to enable the system to handle very large batches of reports, this process can be parallelized by dividing the preparation of a batch's reports into multiple aggregation jobs.

-To run an aggregation job, the leader sends a message to each helper containing the report shares in the job.
-The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.
+To run an aggregation job, the Leader sends a message to each Helper containing the report shares in the job.
+The Helper then processes them (verifying the proofs and incorporating the output shares into the ongoing aggregate) and replies to the Leader.

 The exact structure of the aggregation job flow depends on the VDAF.
 Specifically:

-* Some VDAFs (e.g., Prio3) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
-Others (e.g., Poplar1) require all the reports to be present and must be initiated by the collector.
+* Some VDAFs (e.g., Prio3) allow the Leader to start aggregating reports proactively before all the reports in a batch are received.
+Others (e.g., Poplar1) cannot be prepared until the collector provides the aggregation parameter.

 * Processing the reports -- especially validating them -- may require multiple round trips.